espressomd/espresso/doc/sphinx/advanced_methods.rst

 As a special case, all stoichiometric coefficients on one side of the chemical reaction can be set to zero.
 Such a reaction creates particles *ex nihilo*, and is equivalent to exchanging particles with a reservoir.
-Then the simulation in the reaction ensemble becomes equivalent to the grand canonical simulation.
+This type of simulation in the reaction ensemble is equivalent to the grand canonical simulation.
 Formally, this can be expressed by the reaction

 .. math::